Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Implementation and Optimizations

 \section{Implementation and Optimizations}

-\ourProtocol{} was implemented on top of the AWARE prototype~\cite{aware} which is based on BFT-SMaRt.
-We stress that all mechanisms employed in AWARE (e.g., latency measurement and weights reassignment) could be implemented in any quorum-based SMR protocol.
+\paragraph{Implementation} \ourProtocol{} was implemented on top of the \aware{} prototype~\cite{aware}, which is based on BFT-SMaRt.
+We stress that all mechanisms employed in \aware{} (e.g., latency measurement and weights reassignment) could be implemented in any quorum-based SMR protocol.
 This implementation uses TLS to secure all communication channels and the elliptic curve digital signature algorithm (ECDSA) and SHA256 for signatures and hashes, respectively.

-Most of our modifications were related to the switching between two modes of operations (with different resilience thresholds) and implementing BFT forensics, which requires the signing of \textsc{Write} and \textsc{Reply} messages (see Figure~\ref{fig:bftsmart}).
+Most of our modifications are related to the switching between two modes of operation (with different resilience thresholds) and implementing BFT forensics.